k4tan/NHessian/README.md

 If the above conditions do not apply and for any other fault type, NHessian will throw a `HessianRemoteException` providing relevant information.

+## Test-Server
+NHessian includes a set of integration tests targeting a server hosted on Heruko.

+The project can be found here: https://github.com/k4tan/NHessian-TestServer

 ## Missing

 - Server library